shd101wyy/ribbit/README.md

 To make post, click the green `Ribbit` button.

-Posts in ribbit are writtein in Markdown.
+Posts in ribbit are written in Markdown.
 There are two types of posts now:

 * Normal post